April Birthstone

 Opaque · Dramatic

 Dense with graphite and mineral inclusions that absorb all light.
 Not graded on the traditional color scale.
-Increasingly popular in contemporary and masculine jewelry.
+Increasingly popular in contemporary and masculine diamond jewelry.

 April Birthstone Jewelry